blitz-js/blitz/.changeset/hip-buttons-dance.md

 "@blitzjs/generator": patch
 ---

-Remove random user git config when generating a new project & commiting.
+Remove the random user (noop@blitzjs.com) & use user's default git account when commiting a new generated blitz project.